mjcumming/wiim/README.md

 [![GitHub Release](https://img.shields.io/github/release/mjcumming/wiim.svg)](https://github.com/mjcumming/wiim/releases)
 [![License](https://img.shields.io/github/license/mjcumming/wiim.svg)](https://github.com/mjcumming/wiim/blob/main/LICENSE)

+> ⭐ **Love this integration?** Please star us on GitHub if you use this integration!
+It helps others discover the project and shows your support for the development effort.

 Transform your WiiM and LinkPlay speakers into powerful Home Assistant media players with full multiroom support.
 No additional dependencies required.

 ## Why Choose This Integration?